oauth2-proxy/oauth2-proxy/README.md

    --client-secret=...
 ```

-An example Nginx config to listen on ssl (port 443) and forward requests to port 4180 would be
+An example Nginx config to listen on ssl (port 443) and forward requests to port google_auth_proxy on port 4180 would be

 ```
 server {